komal-b/IOT-Sensor-Project/README.md

 # 🌐 IoT Sensor Dashboard

-A full-stack, production-ready IoT sensor monitoring system that combines a **React-based frontend** and a **FastAPI + PySpark backend** to visualize, analyze, and alert on real-time sensor data.
+A full-stack, IoT sensor monitoring system that combines a **React-based frontend** and a **FastAPI + PySpark backend** to visualize, analyze, and alert on real-time sensor data.

 ---